skdarkey/portfolio/README.md

 - Collaborated with cross-functional teams and stakeholders for requirements engineering and solutions development.
 - Collaborated with technical team for code reviews.

-**Geo-Data Analyst – Working Student – Allianz SE  – Sept.
+**Geo-Data Analyst – Allianz SE Global Data & AI team  – Sept.
 2023 – March 2024.**
 - Developed and maintained geospatial data pipelines to process geodata at scale.
 - Developed workflows with Python to extract property features from remote sensing data to improve portfolio property risk scoring and premium pricing.
 - Created additional annual gain of between 0.5% - 0.8% on $400m insurance portfolio.